-I have audited the accompanying financial statements of The Family Center of Hope, Inc.(Family Center of Hope), which comprise the statement of financial position as of December 31, 2018, and the related statement of activities, functional expenses, and cash flow for the year then ended, and the related notes to financial statements.
+I have audited the accompanying financial statements of Family Center of Hope, Inc. (a nonprofit organization), which comprise the statement of financial position as of December 31, 2018, and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements.